|

 Photographs of officers of the Independent Battalion Massachusetts Cavalry

-Photograph of John A. Earl, Independent Massachusetts Cavalry Battalion
+Photograph of John Earl, Independent Massachusetts Cavalry Battalion

-Photograph of Sergeant Oramel Bromley Scofield, Company F, 40th Massachusetts Mounted Infantry
+Photograph of Sergeant Oramel Scofield, Company F, 40th Massachusetts Mounted Infantry

-Photograph of Lt.
-Henry H. Metcalf, 3rd Rhode Island Artillery
+Photograph of Lt Henry Metcalf, 3rd Rhode Island Artillery

 Photograph of colors, Battery B, 1st U.S. Artillery